Accessibility statement for Wyre Council website

 Some of our older PDFs and Word documents do not meet accessibility standards - for example, they may not be structured so they’re accessible to a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2 (name, role value).

 Some of our PDFs documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services.
-By December 2021, we plan to either fix these or replace them with accessible HTML pages.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
 For example, we do not plan to fix the Local Plan 2011 – 2031.